aogumobc/firebase-auth-template-gnav-for-react-spa/README.md

-# signin-with-google-template-gnav-react-ts
+# Firebase Auth template GlobalNav
-SPA template with a Global Nav for signing in with Google in React
+SPA template with a Global Nav for signing in with Apps in React
+- Google
+- Twitter